 Periodic Checks | Check for wear and tear, especially on the protective padding. | Use protective guards when walking off-ice to prevent blade dulling. |

-Price Determinants
+Price determinants

-Several factors come into play when determining the cost of skates, from brand reputation to the materials used.
+Several factors come into play when determining the cost of skates, from brand reputation to the materials used:

-Hockey Skates: These range from affordable to high-end.
+Hockey skates: These range from affordable to high-end.
 Basic models, suitable for casual or beginner players, are relatively inexpensive.

 However, professional-grade skates, made with cutting-edge materials and technologies, can fetch a premium.
 Brand, materials, protective features, and even the blade’s quality can influence the price.